RAK3172-SiP WisDuo LPWAN SiP Application Note

 - PVD (Programmable Voltage Detector)

-The module features an embedded PVD (programmable voltage detector) that monitors the VDD power supply and compares it with the VPVD threshold.
-An interrupt can be generated when VDD drops below the VPVD threshold and/or when VDD is higher than the VPVD threshold.
-The interrupted service routine can then generate a warning message and/or put the MCU into a safe state.
+The module features an embedded programmable voltage detector (PVD) that monitors the VDD power supply and compares it with the VPVD threshold.
+An interrupt is generated when VDD drops below the VPVD threshold or when VDD is higher than the VPVD threshold.
+The interrupt service routine can then generate a warning message or put the MCU into a safe state.

 - PVM (Peripheral Voltage Monitor)

-The module features an embedded PVM (peripheral voltage monitor) that compares the independent supply voltage VDDA with a fixed threshold to ensure that the peripheral is in its functional supply range.
+The module features an embedded PVM (peripheral voltage monitor) that compares the independent supply voltage VDDA with a fixed threshold to ensure that the peripheral is within its functional supply range.

 - Radio End-Of-Life Monitor

 A radio end-of-life monitor provides information on the VDD supply when VDD is too low to operate the sub-GHz radio.
-When reaching the EOL level, the software must safely stop all radioactivity.
+When reaching the EOL level, the software must safely stop all activity.

 Linear Voltage Regulator

-Two embedded linear voltage regulators supply all the digital circuitries, except for the Standby circuitry and the Backup domain.
-The main regulator (MR) output voltage (VCORE) can be programmed by software to two different power ranges (range 1 and range 2), to optimize the consumption depending on the maximum operating frequency of the system.
+Two embedded linear voltage regulators supply all digital circuitry, except for the standby circuitry and the backup domain.
+The main regulator (MR) output voltage (VCORE) can be programmed by software to two different power ranges (range 1 and range 2) to optimize consumption depending on the system's maximum operating frequency.
 The voltage regulators are always enabled after a reset.
-Depending on the application modes, the VCORE supply is provided either by the main regulator or by the low-power regulator (LPR).
+Depending on the application mode, the VCORE supply is provided by either the main regulator or the low-power regulator (LPR).

 When MR is used, a dynamic voltage scaling is proposed to optimize power as follows: